 How is Action 50 tackling the climate crisis?

 The cuts in carbon emissions that we need to make over the next decade can’t be delivered without action by local authorities.
-But in order to scale up action, councils need more long term resourcing and the right powers to tackle climate change.
+But in order to scale up action, councils need more long-term resourcing and the right powers to tackle climate change.

-That's why Kingston Council, in southwest London, is one of 130 authorities to have signed the "Blueprint for accelerating climate action and a green recovery at the local level".
+That's why Kingston Council in south-west London is one of 130 authorities to have signed the "Blueprint for accelerating climate action and a green recovery at the local level".
 The plan, produced by Friends of the Earth, local government associations and others, aims to give councils more resources, more regulatory powers and more financing powers.

-1. Investing in low carbon and resilient infrastructure.
+1. Investing in low-carbon and resilient infrastructure.

-2. Supporting reskilling, retraining and research for a net-zero economy
+2. Supporting reskilling, retraining and research for a net zero economy.

 3. Upgrading homes and buildings.